 "But I am not to blame, Your Majesty," the jeweler said, bowing low.
 "It is all the fault of my Jewish worker.
-He was to see that the work was completed.
-He deserves to be killed, not I. He is a lazy, good-for-nothing who hardly set foot in the shop.
+He funeral. was to see that the work was completis a lazy, good-for-nothing who hardly set foot in the shop.
 It is because of him that Your Majesty's order is not ready on time."

-"Very well," said the Sultan.
-"You are excused but your assistant will be thrown to the lions."
+are excused but your assistant will be death. thrown to the lions."

-The Sultan's palace was surrounded by beautiful, well- kept grounds that stretched for acres and acres and were walled in by a high stone fence.
-In the midst of this garden was a lions' den.
-Now and then the Sultan would punish some rebellious servant by casting him to the lions.
+The Sultan's palace was surrounded he tried paying R' Chaim high wages by beautiful, well- kept grounds that stretched for acres and acres and were walled in by a high stone fence.
+In the lowered his wages but still R' Chaim midst of this garden was a lions' den. refused to work more than a bare min- Now and then the Sultan would punish some rebellious servant by casting him to the lions.
 The lions would be starved so as to be thoroughly hungry for their prey.
-There would be one long, bloodcurdling shriek as the victim was torn to pieces, and then quiet, as the animals fed hungrily upon their victim.
-The roaring of the hungry lions alone put the Sultan's fear into the hearts of his servants.
+There would be one long, bloodcurdling shriek as the victim was torn the immaculate gardens, the clipped to pieces, and then guiet, as the animals fed hungrily upon their victim.
+The roaring of the hungry lions alone came to the high wall that surroundput the Sultan's fear into the hearts of his servants.

 The Sultan gave the order.
-His soldiers hurried to R' Chaim's home, surrounded it and seized him.
+His solto the jeweler if he failed to satisfy his diers hurried to R' Chaim's home, surrounded it and seized him.
 They expected him to protest his innocence, to weep and scream.
 But all he asked was that he be allowed to take some books and his tallis and tefillin.